 - Social worker: to help with benefits and support

-- Charities and support groups to provide opportun
+- Charities and support groups provide opportunities

 - Pharmacological treatment